Horses in warfare: Chariot warfare

 Among the earliest evidence of chariot use are the burials of horse and chariot remains by the Andronovo (Sintashta-Petrovka) culture in modern Russia and Kazakhstan, dated to approximately 2000 BC.
 The oldest documentary evidence of what was probably chariot warfare in the Ancient Near East is the Old Hittite Anitta text, of the 18th century BC, which mentioned 40 teams of horses at the siege of Salatiwara.
 The Hittites became well known throughout the ancient world for their prowess with the chariot.
 Widespread use of the chariot in warfare across most of Eurasia coincides approximately with the development of the composite bow, known from c.
 1600 BC.
 Further improvements in wheels and axles, as well as innovations in weaponry, soon resulted in chariots being driven in battle by Bronze Age societies from China to Egypt.

-The Hyksos invaders brought the chariot to Ancient Egypt in the 16th century BC and the Egyptians adopted its use from that time forward.Drower, "Syria" in Cambridge Ancient History, pp. 452, 458.
-The oldest preserved text related to the handling of war horses in the ancient world is the Hittite manual of Kikkuli, which dates to about 1350 BC, and describes the conditioning of chariot horses.Drower, "Syria" in Cambridge Ancient History, p.
-493.
+The Hyksos invaders brought the chariot to Ancient Egypt in the 16th century BC and the Egyptians adopted its use from that time forward.
+The oldest preserved text related to the handling of war horses in the ancient world is the Hittite manual of Kikkuli, which dates to about 1350 BC, and describes the conditioning of chariot horses.

 Chariots existed in the Minoan civilization, as they were inventoried on storage lists from Knossos in Crete, dating to around 1450 BC.
 Chariots were also used in China as far back as the Shang dynasty (c.
 1600–1050 BC), where they appear in burials.
 The high point of chariot use in China was in the Spring and Autumn period (770–476 BC), although they continued in use up until the 2nd century BC.

 Descriptions of the tactical role of chariots in Ancient Greece and Rome are rare.
 The Iliad, possibly referring to Mycenaen practices used c.
 1250 BC, describes the use of chariots for transporting warriors to and from battle, rather than for actual fighting.
-Later, Julius Caesar, invading Britain in 55 and 54 BC, noted British charioteers throwing javelins, then leaving their chariots to fight on foot.Warry, Warfare in the Classical World, pp. 220–221.
+Later, Julius Caesar, invading Britain in 55 and 54 BC, noted British charioteers throwing javelins, then leaving their chariots to fight on foot.